-This federal legislation protects the nests and individuals of listed migratory bird species from destruction or disturbance.
+The federal Migratory Birds Convention Act (1994) protects the nests and individuals of listed migratory bird species from destruction or disturbance.
 In its application, it requires best management practices to avoid incidental take of listed species, including detection and avoidance of disturbance to active nests during development activities.